Mowje/hpka/README.md

 		* publicKey.length (unsigned 16-bit integer) (note that it will usually be always the same size, ie 32 bytes)
 		* publicKey

-Finally, the built payload is Base64 encoded (because of how HTTP is built, it should be without line breaks).
-After encoding, this blob is signed by the user's private key (corresponding to the public key info in the blob obviously), using SHA1 (except Ed25519 signatures).
-The signature is hex-encoded then put in a "HPKA-Signature" header.
+At this stage, the Req payload is [base64](en.wikipedia.org/wiki/Base64) encoded and then set as the value of the "HPKA-Req" header.
+That same Req payload (before encoding) has the "hostname/path" string appended (example: "google.com/index.htm"; port numbers are omitted, even if different than 80) to it before being signed (a detached signature, as described earlier); the signature is then base64 encoded as well, before being set as "HPKA-Signature" header value.
+For signature schemes other than Ed25519, the hash function used is [SHA1](http://en.wikipedia.org/wiki/SHA-1).

 __ActionType :__
 Here are the possible values for the ActionType field, depending on the type of the actual request.

 Value | Meaning